EducationShinyAppTeam/Style_Guide/README.md

    + Games will use the icon gamepad
    + Explorations will use the icon wpexplorer

-4. Last Tab Element:  References--REQUIRED
+4. Last Tab Element:  References--icon: leanpub--REQUIRED
     + This page is where you will place a reference list for all of the following items that you used in your app:
       - All `R` packages you used
       - Sources of Code you used directly or drew heavily upon